Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 So from the above, we can summarise that those with ADHD need to improve their ability to organize thoughts, reduce overstimulation, boost dopamine levels, and support the processes involved with memory.

-By focusing on these weaknesses, they can support their strengths of heightened creativity, original thinking, and elevated risk-taking behavior.
+By focusing on these weaknesses, they can support their strengths of heightened creativity, original thinking, and elevated risk-taking behaviour.

 1. Alpha-GPC